Forex Terms Explained

 What is technical analysis and why should you care?
 This article explains in simple terms how Forex technical analysis can enhance your Forex trading experience.

 When you are trading Forex, you are going to come across the term “requote” sooner or later.
-While it isn’t all that common, it can happen and you should be aware of what it means and how to avoid them.
+You should be aware of what it means and how to avoid them.